seanwoodhouse/irPitCrew/README.md

 Web Application Demo: [irPitCrew](http://irpitcrewbucket.s3-website-us-west-2.amazonaws.com/irPitCrew.html)

-This demo runs the Web Application portion of the software (in the Client directory), with a few modification to simulate an ongoing race.
+The demo runs the Web Application portion of the software (in the irPitCrew_install/Client directory), with a few modification to simulate an ongoing race.
 It can be run using a web browser on your phone, PC, tablet, etc.

 ## Caveats (work in progress)